2i2c-org/infrastructure/docs/topic/monitoring-alerting/uptime-checks.md

-# Simple HTTPS Uptime Checks
+# Simple HTTPS uptime checks

 Ideally, when a hub is down, a machine alerts us - we do not have to wait for a user to report it to our helpdesk.
 While we aren't quite there, we currently have very simple